mendix/docs/content/en/docs/appstore/connectors/database-connector-mx10.md

 After [installing](#installation) the connector, get started by doing the following:

-1. Right-click on the module where you would like to add the connection and click **Add other > External database connection**.
+1. Right-click the module you would like to add the connection to and click **Add other > External database connection**.
 This opens the **Connect to Database** wizard:

     {{< figure src="/attachments/appstore/connectors/database-connector-mx10/database-wizard-filled-in.png" >}}

 2. Enter the information for the database to which you would like to connect.
-For detaild descriptions of the fields in the wizard, see the [Connect to Database Wizard](/refguide/external-database-connection/#wizard) section of the *External Database Connection* document entry in the Studio Pro guide.
+For detailed descriptions of the fields in the wizard, see the [Connect to Database Wizard](/refguide/external-database-connection/#wizard) section of *External Database Connection* in the Studio Pro guide.

 3. Click **Test Connection** to see if the connection works.
 If you do not see a green **Connection Succcessful** text pop-up, try checking your database details again.